nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

     def spin(ct, dt):
         alien.rotate_local(2 * math.pi * dt, y_direction)

-The ``rotate_local(angle, axis)`` function expects two arguments; an angle specifying how many `radians <https://www.mathopenref.com/radians.html>`_ to rotate, and a vector specifying the axis around which to rotate.
+The ``alien.rotate_local(angle, axis)`` function expects two arguments; an angle specifying how many `radians <https://www.mathopenref.com/radians.html>`_ to rotate, and a vector specifying the axis to rotate around.

-Since ``2 * math.pi`` is the number of radians in a full circle, the alien will complete one rotation per second.
+By multiplying ``2 * math.pi``, the number of radians in a full circle, by `dt`, the number of seconds since the last time the function was called, we make the alien spin at the rate of one full rotation per second (think about it).

 The Sky in a Box
 ----------------

 Diving into OpenGL
 ------------------

-Over the years many sophisticated algorithms have been developed to enable computer graphics to reproduce the visual effects of the interaction of light with matter, and by default Jupylet employs some of these algorithms to
+Over the years many sophisticated algorithms have been developed to enable computer graphics to reproduce the visual effect of the interaction of light and matter.
+By default Jupylet employs some of these algorithms to approximate the way Blender would render a 3D scene.

+However, you are not limited in any way to the default Jupylet renderer.
+Jupylet is built on top of the wonderful `ModernGL <https://github.com/moderngl/moderngl>`_
+library, which is an efficient wrapper around the `OpenGL API <https://en.wikipedia.org/wiki/OpenGL>`_.

+By using ModernGL and the OpenGL API you are free to program GPU shaders to create any visual effect you want, from cartoon like shading to mesmerizing music visualizations, to any effect you are imaginative enough to dream up and skilled enough to program.

+If you want to dive into OpenGL and shading check out `learnopengl.com  <https://learnopengl.com/>`_.